MarcL/marclittlemore.com/src/posts/2021/02-february/2021-02-16-share-your-network.md

 ## Different types of networks

-Anyone who has been in an idustry for a while has a network of people that they know that has built up over time.
-The Harvard Business Review's "How leaders create and use networks", Herminia Ibarra and Mark Lee Hunter suggest that there are three different types of networks:
+Anyone who has been in an idustry for a while has a network of people that they know and trust.
+This builds up over time and expands the impact and opportunities you have.

+There are differing networks you can be a part of.
+The Harvard Business Review's "How leaders create and use networks", Herminia Ibarra and Mark Lee Hunter suggest that there are three main types of networks:

 ### 1. Operation network